-The G1000 WAAS GPS allows for flying LNAV, LNAV/VNAV, and LPV approaches according to the published chart.
+The G1000 SBAS GPS allows for flying LNAV, LNAV/VNAV, and LPV approaches according to the published chart.
 LNAV+V is a standard LNAV approach with advisory vertical guidance provided for assistance in maintaining a constant vertical glidepath similar to an ILS glideslope on approach.
 This guidance is displayed on the G1000 PFD in the same location as the ILS glideslope using a magenta diamond.
 In all cases where LNAV+V is indicated by the system during an approach, LNAV minima are used.
 The active approach type is annunciated on the HSI as shown in the following table:

 HSI Annunciation Description Example on HSI LNAV GPS approach using published LNAV minima 351° LNAV+V GPS approach using published LNAV minima.
-Advisory vertical guidance is provided Approach Type - LNAV - LNAV+V - LIVNAV L/VNAV (available only if WAAS equipped) GPS approach using published LNAV/ VNAV minima GPS LPV -LPV LPV (available only if WAAS equipped GPS approach using published LPV minima
+Advisory vertical guidance is provided Chity to L/VNAV GPS approach using published LNAV/VNAV minima Approach Type - LNAV - LNAV+V - LIVNAV LPV GPS approach using published LPV minima - LPV